Our Governing Board

 She is married and her son attends Campus des Nations.

 Julia has been elected to the Governing Board of the ECOLINT Foundation for the period 2022-2026.
-She is the Secretary of the Governing Board and a member of the Nominating and Governance and Strategic Planning Committees.
+Julia was elected Vice-Chair on 5 December 2023.
+She is a member of the Executive, the Development and the Nominating and Governance Committees.

-She has been elected to the Governing Board for a 4-Year mandate (2021-2025) and she is the chair of the Strategic Planning Committee and a member of the Executive Committee.
+Nakshatra has been elected to the Governing Board of the ECOLINT Foundation for the period 2022-2026.
+He is the Treasurer of the Governing Board, the Chair of the Finance Committee and a member of the Executive Committee.

 Jill Bailey